Ruger 10/22: 10/22 Tactical

 A model with 16.12" fitted with a flash suppressor.
 Also offered with 16.12" heavy target barrel with Hogue OverMolded stock fitted with bipod.

 10/22 Competition

 The 10/22 Competition rifle has a hard-coat anodized, CNC-machined receiver made from heat-treated and stress relieved 6061-T6511 aluminum.
 The receiver incorporates a rear cleaning port and an integral, optics-ready 30 MOA Picatinny rail.
 The rifle also has an enhanced semi-auto chamber, BX-Trigger, heat-treated and nitrided CNC-machined match bolt, 16-1/8" cold hammer-forged bull free-floating barrel which is fluted to reduce weight and dissipate heat and is also threaded with a 1/2"-28 pattern to accommodate the included muzzle brake or other barrel accessories.

+Carbon Fiber

+A model with a cold hammer-forged barrel tensioned in carbon fiber sleeve.

 50th Anniversary Rifle

 In 2014 to mark the 50th anniversary of the Ruger 10/22 a contest was held to design an anniversary model.
 The winning design by public vote has a stainless steel 18.5" threaded barrel with flash suppressor, a lightweight black synthetic stock with interchangeable stock modules, a picatinny rail and ghost-ring adjustable rear sight.